-Brandy joined us in August 2016 as a veterinary assistant/receptionist after working at a veterinary hospital in Florida for about 2.5 years.
-She fills in wherever we need help, you’ll see her assisting in exam rooms, manning the reception desk, and aiding clients as needed.
-When not at the clinic, Brandy enjoys fishing at the lake or just relaxing with her 3 dogs (Dixie, Braxton and Bob), and 2 cats (Sassy and Elsa).
+Brandy joined us in August 2016 as a veterinary assistant after working at a veterinary hospital in Florida for 2.5 years.
+She fills in wherever we need help.
+You’ll see her assisting in exam rooms, manning the reception desk, and aiding clients as needed.
+When not at the clinic, Brandy enjoys fishing at the lake or just relaxing with her 3 dogs (Dixie, Braxton, and Bob), and 2 cats (Sassy and Elsa).

 Tori has been with us since July of 2017.
 You will find Tori assisting where needed in many areas, exam rooms, the kennel, as well as the front desk.
-She has 4 dogs, Chloe, Freeman, Pepper, and Merle.
+She has 3 dogs Freeman, Pepper, and Merle.
 When not spending time with her family, Tori loves to watch reruns of The Golden Girls and The Office.
 She actually owns the whole series of The Golden Girls.

-You may not see them during an appointment but our animal care assistants are hard at work behind the scenes at SVC from keeping our medical treatment and surgery areas sterile and clean to caring for our pets boarding in our kennel and even performing bathing and dipping tasks.
-The animal care assistants give new meaning to the term “hands-on-experience”.
+You may not see them during an appointment but our animal care assistants are hard at work behind the scenes at SVC from keeping our medical treatment and surgery areas sterile and clean to caring for our pets boarding in our kennel to performing baths.

-While the primary responsibility of our animal care assistants is the care and husbandry of patients in the hospital, the assistants are involved in many facets of the hospital’s day-to-day operations and help keep the hospital running more efficiently.
-There is never a dull moment and our animal care assistants are always there to provide extra support and a helping hand to our veterinarians, technicians and front office staff.
+While the primary responsibility of our animal care assistants is the care and husbandry of patients in the hospital, they are involved in many facets of the hospital’s day-to-day operations and help keep the hospital running more efficiently.
+There is never a dull moment and our animal care assistants are always there to provide extra support and a helping hand to our veterinarians, technicians, assistants, and front office staff.

-Peggy is our weekend Animal Care Assistant.
-Peggy brings her sunshiny attitude to work with her every day!!!!
-The animals love her, and we love her!!!
-Her positive attitude is infectious.
-Peggy does an outstanding job caring for all our boarders and hospitalized patients’ daily needs.
+Peggy is our full time Animal Care Assistant.
+The animals love her and she does an outstanding job caring for all our boarders and hospitalized patients needs.
 She is very devoted to her family and enjoys spending time with her children and grandchildren.